Best daily deals

 The JBL Tune 510BT has volume controls on the left ear cup.

-If you want an affordable and compact pair of headphones with a bass-heavy sound, this could be a good option for you.
+If you want an affordable and compact pair of headphones with bass-heavy sound, this could be a good option.
 As long as you can handle the ear cups pressing on your ears and you don’t wear glasses or have any piercings, the JBL Tune 510BT shouldn’t cause too much discomfort.
-It will get you through many commutes with its great battery life.
+Its great battery life will get you through many commutes.

 If you do wear glasses or find that your ears and head get sore easily from tight headphones, these won’t be the headphones for you.
 Additionally, if you want good noise isolation, these won’t give you much of that.
 Look elsewhere for good isolation and higher-quality sound, and consider getting over-ear headphones or in-ear if you need something compact.